elemel/fungeoneer/chapters/knapsack.md

 #[]w70cFKUW-=m*en.Zn8i=###=[]##]jE+3=6i=ADqI+7<##===aG0bxDvl5n=CE1Kl*Xn.y9X=]#
 ```

-This dungeon contains getters (marked by lowercase letters on the map) and setters (marked by uppercase letters).
-These letters are used for registering numbers in the various compartments of your knapsack, known as registers.
-Register names are case-insensitive, so both `a` and `A` refer to register A. All registers start at zero.
-You notice that the letters P, R, and S are missing.
+This dungeon contains tiles with getters (marked by lowercase letters on the map) and setters (marked by uppercase letters).
+These tiles operate on the registry in your knapsack.
+As register names disregard capitalization, both `a` and `A` refer to register A. All registers start at zero.
+The registers P, R, and S are missing from the knapsack and the map.

-Whenever you step onto a getter, you get a number from the corresponding register and push it onto the stack.
-Whenever you step onto a setter, you pop a number from the stack and set the corresponding register to it.
+Whenever you step onto a getter tile, get a number from the corresponding register, then push that number onto the stack.
+For a setter tile, pop a number from the stack, then set the corresponding register to that number.

 After how many steps do you leave the dungeon?